This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 This peak of the range is at the heart of the Adnyamathanha Dreaming, and the Traditional Owners, the Adnyamathanha people, ask that you don’t climb to its very top.
 But there’s no need to – the views from Tanderra Saddle of the winding desert ranges to the horizon are like nothing I’ve seen before.

-The loop hike is roughly 18km to the top of the pound and begins at the Wilpena Pound Visitor Centre.
-It ventures through the pound’s walls and winds through its centre where the landscape and vegetation change drastically.
+The loop hike is roughly 18km to the top of the pound and back, and begins at the Wilpena Pound Visitor Centre.
+It ventures through the pound’s walls and winds through its centre, where the landscape and vegetation change drastically.
 Giant creekside gum trees turn into a thin, plantation-like bush as you enter the pound.

 Day 3 – Driving through Bunyeroo Gorge